patroneshermosos-oficial/Summer23/CristinaVelazquez/WorkReport.md

 - Book 5: The coddling of the american mind - Greg Lukianoff and Jonathan Haidt [My opinion](link).

+### Accomplishments

+- Collaborated in the selection of course topics and content for the Generative AI course.
+- Conducted extensive research to gather relevant materials and resources for the course development.

+### Tasks

+1. **Research and Material Gathering**: Conducted in-depth research to identify high-quality materials and resources that align with the course objectives.

+2. **Repository Setup**: Established a dedicated repository to compile the course guidelines and materials, ensuring easy access and collaboration.

 ## Week 6: July 10 - July 14